Working away from College

 You'll need your id card to use the printers in the libraries.
 During your induction you'll be shown how to register your id card the first time you use the printer.

-Alternatively, you can use the ‘eduroam’ network if you are an existing student or from another participating institution that uses the Eduroam service (Home and Visited).
-Eduroam allows students, researchers and staff to obtain internet connectivity across campus and when visiting other participating institutions by simply opening their laptop. (http://www.eduroam.org/) (https://www.ja.net/products-services/janet-connect/eduroam)
+Eduroam allows students, researchers and staff to obtain internet connectivity across campus and when visiting other participating institutions by turning on their mobile device or simply opening their laptop. (http://www.eduroam.org/) (https://www.jisc.ac.uk/eduroam)

 For further information about connecting please visit: https://eduroam.kingston-college.ac.uk/